paralus/website/CONTRIBUTING.md

 You'll need to perform the following tasks in order to submit your changes:

-- Fork the Paralus repository.
+- Fork the Website repository.
 - Create a branch for your changes.
 - Add commits to that branch.
 - Open a PR to share your contribution.